 A few months ago, my favorite FaceBook group, (second to mine… be sure to join if you haven’t!} Skimmbassadors, started an Ask the Career Experts series.
-It’s a great forum to provide additional support to job seekers and every week we jump on a live call to answer all the burning questions around career direction.
+It’s a great forum to provide additional support to job seekers and every week we jump on a live call to answer all the burning questions around new year career goals.

 In this group, I chat alongside Amanda Oliver, job search strategist and Ashley Fry, an organizational and leadership strategist.
 In this video, we dished out our top tips to conquer your new year career goals by each sharing a top tip!